TihounaNasrallah/qodly-calendar/README.md

-## Overview
+# Overview

-This Calendar Component is a versatile tool designed to provide an intuitive and interactive calendar interface .
-It allows users to easily navigate between months, or years, show data related to every single day
+**The Calendar Component** is a versatile tool designed to provide an intuitive and interactive calendar interface.
+It allows users to easily navigate between months or years, and also display data related to every single day.

+**The Scheduler Component** offers a dynamic week view of your calendar, presenting a user-friendly interface to effortlessly navigate through events scheduled for each day of the week.

-## Calendar Component
+# Calendar Component

 ![The Calendar Component](https://github.com/TihounaNasrallah/qodly-calendar/assets/73143827/221a3ea5-c749-45b6-bd0a-1295825e4a46)